-- 1) Prioritize and recommend for implementation the projects identified in the Manzanita Trail Master Plan. - 2) Propose updates to the Manzanita Trail Master Plan to keep it current and relevant. - 3) Foster coordination with other agencies, jurisdictions, and organizations to encourage cross-jurisdictional trail planning and development.
+- 1) Prioritize and recommend for implementation the projects identified in this plan.
+This will be based on criteria the committee establishes that emphasize value to the public and cost-effective implementation.
+It will also include whether to designate trails for bicycle/pedestrian or pedestrian-only use. - 2) Propose updates to the Manzanita Trail Master Plan to keep it current and relevant.
+Examples include removing projects when they are completed or adding projects when the city limits are expanded. - 3) Foster coordination with other agencies, jurisdictions, and organizations to encourage cross-jurisdictional trail planning, design, construction, and maintenance/management.